Autoencoder: Information retrieval

 Information retrieval benefits particularly from dimensionality reduction in that search can become more efficient in certain kinds of low dimensional spaces.
 Autoencoders were indeed applied to semantic hashing, proposed by Salakhutdinov and Hinton in 2007.
 By training the algorithm to produce a low-dimensional binary code, all database entries could be stored in a hash table mapping binary code vectors to entries.
 This table would then support information retrieval by returning all entries with the same binary code as the query, or slightly less similar entries by flipping some bits from the query encoding.

+Autoencoder hippocampus network

+An autoencoder hippocampus network is a neural network that combines the principles of an autoencoder with a model of the hippocampus's memory functions to perform tasks like skill acquisition and recall in artificial systems.
+An autoencoder compresses policy function parameters into a compressed "skill vector" and then reconstructs the original data, mirroring the hippocampus's ability to encode and recall information.
+This framework can be used to learn, store, and retrieve different skills or memories, such as policy function parameters for a robot, by creating a latent space representation of these skills.

 Anomaly detection

 Another application for autoencoders is anomaly detection.
 By learning to replicate the most salient features in the training data under some of the constraints described previously, the model is encouraged to learn to precisely reproduce the most frequently observed characteristics.
 When facing anomalies, the model should worsen its reconstruction performance.
 In most cases, only data with normal instances are used to train the autoencoder; in others, the frequency of anomalies is small compared to the observation set so that its contribution to the learned representation could be ignored.
 After training, the autoencoder will accurately reconstruct "normal" data, while failing to do so with unfamiliar anomalous data.
 Reconstruction error (the error between the original data and its low dimensional reconstruction) is used as an anomaly score to detect anomalies.

+Typically, this means that on a validation set the empirical distribution of reconstruction errors is recorded and then (e.g.) the empirical 95-percentile $x_p$ is taken as threshold $t:=x_p$ to flag anomalous data points: $\text{loss}(x, \text{reconstruction}(x))>t \implies \text{anomaly}$.
+Since the threshold is an empirical quantile estimate, there is an inherent difficulty with "correctly" setting this threshold: